If you’ve ever had a partner play away from home, you’ll know that the sting is *real.* But is human biology hardwired for infidelity?

 Pop culture and peer pressure often make us feel as though love, sex, and relationships are all supposed to happen to everyone at a prescribed time and in just the right order.
-And when they don’t, the problem isn’t that one-size-fits-all relationship boxes are silly, it’s that you must be doing it wrong.
+And when they don’t, society can make you feel like the problem isn’t that one-size-fits-all relationship boxes aren’t for everyone — it’s that you must be doing it wrong.

 “After a baby is born, that’s a high-risk time for men to be having an affair,” she says.
 “I’ve seen something happen to men where they don’t want to be tied down.”

-“There are many reasons for this—including that co-workers get to know one another well and often spend more time together than spouses do,” she says.
+“There are many reasons for this, including that co-workers get to know one another well and often spend more time together than spouses do,” she says.